GeoDaCenter/opioid-policy-scan/Policy_Scan/data_final/metadata/rural_urban_classifications/Rural_Urban_Classification_County.md

 n/a

 ### Comments/Notes:
-The datasets come from two different sources and might have some gaps.
-For Census rurality, there are additional notes included for certain counties, e.g. change in FIPS code, etc., these can be found under the `note` column.
+The datasets come from two different source.
+As a result, there might have some gaps or mismatches in the rurality categorization.
+Furthermore, for Census rurality, there are additional notes included for certain counties, e.g. changes in FIPS codes.
+These can be found under the `note` column.